Sean-Bradley/Design-Patterns-In-Python/builder/README.md

 * How can a class create different representations of a complex object?
 * How can a class that includes creating a complex object be simplified?

 The Builder and Factory patterns are very similar in the fact they both instantiate new objects at runtime.
-The difference is when the process of creating the object is more complex, so rather than the Factory returning a new instance of `ObjectA`, it calls the builders director constructor method `ObjectA.construct()` which goes through a more complex construction process involving several steps.
+The difference is when the process of creating the object is more complex, so rather than the Factory returning a new instance of `ObjectA`, it calls the builders director constructor method `ObjectA.construct()` that goes through a more complex construction process involving several steps.
 Both return an Object/Product.

 ## Terminology